 To get a medical appointment in Turkey, you may call the Central Physician Appointment System on 182 and they will schedule one for you.
 Alternatively, you can visit a local healthcare center or primary physician and wait your turn to receive treatment.
 Do note, that the latter option may require a longer waiting period, depending on the doctor’s availability.

 In cases of emergency, treatment is free in Turkey, however, private hospitals may charge you admission costs – which will still be a lot lower than you would expect to pay in the US or UK.
-You may call 112 and ask for an ambulance to arrive at your location.
-In severe cases, you may consider calling either a public or private ambulance.
-Keep in mind that private ambulances tend to arrive at a faster time.
+In emergency situations, you may consider calling either a public or private ambulance by dialing 112.
+Keep in mind that private ambulances tend to arrive more quickly.

 Alternative Medicine